 The Graduate Program

 The graduate students in the ancient field program are a lively, friendly, diverse group who do much to stimulate and reinforce one another.
 The program offers its students every encouragement at each successive stage, as well as to acquiring a useful variety of teaching experience.
 The program is also active in assisting (successfully!) with plans for research visits in North America and abroad, conference-paper submissions, fellowship applications, and job searches.
 Altogether, the program is designed to be a formative, fulfilling experience of lasting value.
-There is ample opportunity to integrate into the program courses offered by other UNC-CH History faculty and by other UNC-CH departments (such as Classics in particular, also Anthropology, Art, Geography, Religious Studies), as well as by departments at NC State University and Duke University.
+There is ample opportunity to integrate into the program courses offered by other UNC-CH History faculty and by other UNC-CH departments, particularly Classics, as well as Anthropology, Art, Geography, and Religious Studies.
+Additionally, student may collaborate with departments at NC State University and Duke University.
 The program maintains a close, productive relationship with cognate faculty in all these departments and institutions; many assist it by serving on thesis or dissertation committees.
 Moreover, UNC-CH’s library resources for ancient history are outstanding.

 Potential applicants with appropriate background who anticipate that their interests will develop more in the direction of language and literature than history, may also wish to consider the doctoral program with historical emphasis offered by the Department of Classics.